+the think 'Wran-Up' is fine 'as is.' "

+The personals help to see and communi-

-I have waited longenough to write about the "Local Church Wrap-Up."
-I really think the 'Wran-Up' is fine 'as is.' " The personals help to see and communicate the needs of our fellow brethren.
-Special articles make the paper quite Special articles make the paper quite interesting, Reports of what's happening in the Work bring us up to date.
-But may I make some suggestions as to have a more effective paper.
+The personals help to see and communi-cate the needs of our fellow brethren.
+Special articles make the paper quite interesting.
+Reports of what's happening in the Work bring us up to date.
+But may I make some suggestions as to

+have a more effective paper.

-"Local Church News Wrap-Up": Now they are dull, unexciting and long (as Mrs. Jole Robinson pointed out WW for Sept.
+"Local Church News Wrap-Up": Now

+they are dull, unexciting and long (as Mrs. Joel Robinson pointed out WN for Sept.
 23, 1976).
 My suggestion is to report on:

-Hydo.
-My suggestion is to report on:

 New church areas.
 Activities (local) of the AICF.

-Means by which a church area gets involved in (a) spreading the Gospel to the public, (b) serving the local community.
+Means by which a church area gets

-If eled these would encourage the brethern much more than reports of dances, principle to the programment, and the programment of the program picnics, tournaments, etc
+involved in (a) spreading the Gospel to the public, (b) serving the local community.
+I feel these would encourage the brethren much more than reports of dances,

+picnics, tournaments, etc.

 Thanks a lot for a most helpful paper.